Skip to Main Content

 How does a bad credit loan work?

-The main difference between a bad credit personal loan and any other personal loan is the APRs and fees are usually much higher with bad credit.
+The main differences between a bad credit personal loan and any other personal loan are the APRs and fees, which are usually much higher with bad credit.
 Otherwise, they work the same.
-You receive all your funds at once, and pay back the balance plus a fixed interest rate monthly over the course of one to seven years.
+You receive all your funds at once and pay back the balance, plus a fixed interest rate, on a monthly basis over the course of one to seven years.

 What to consider when getting a bad credit loan